 This refreshing vegan, grain-free and gluten-free dessert is simple and sweet.
 It is lightly sweetened and incredibly smooth.
 You can make this with mango as well.

 - 2 cups frozen strawberries, unsweetened*

-- Blend the frozen strawberries with 1 tablespoon agave or maple syrup.
+- Blend the frozen strawberries and maple syrup.
+Use the blender’s tamper or plunger to push the strawberries into the blades safely.
 Taste and add more sweetener if desired.

 ** I prefer 1 tablespoon but you may want it sweeter.